smartcontractkit/ccip/integration-tests/ccip-tests/testconfig/README.md

   - The config mentioned in this file will override the default config.
   - Example override file - [override.toml.example](./examples/override.toml.example)
 - If there are sensitive details like private keys, credentials in test config, they can be specified in a separate dotenv file as env vars
-  - The `~/.testsecrets` file in home directory is automatically loaded and should have all test secrets as env vars
+  - The `~/.testsecrets` file in home directory is automatically loaded and should have all test secrets as env vars.
+Learn more about it [here](https://github.com/smartcontractkit/chainlink-testing-framework/blob/main/config/README.md#test-secrets)
   - Example secret file - [.testsecrets.example](./examples/.testsecrets.example)

 ## CCIP.ContractVersions